MerginMaps/docs/src/field/filtering/index.md

 # Filtering Features in Mergin Maps Mobile App
 [[toc]]

-Custom filters can be added to the <MobileAppNameShort /> to easily filter features displayed on the map as well as in the [survey layers](../layers/#browsing-features).
+Custom filters can be added to the <MobileAppNameShort /> to easily filter features displayed on the map and in the [survey layers](../layers/#browsing-features).

 ![Filtering features in Mergin Maps mobile app](./mobile-filtering.gif "Filtering features in Mergin Maps mobile app")